 DJ Or Band

 - The DJ will have thousands upon thousands of songs at their disposal for the wedding reception.
-This varies from whats new to stuff for the older generation.
+This varies from what’s new to stuff for the older generation.
 This ensures a good mix for everyone to enjoy.
 They will also have a selection of popular current songs played at weddings.

 - DJ’s will generally offer an MC option.
-This can further save you money for a little bit extra as they can double a both the entertainment at your reception and the MC.
+This can further save you money for a little bit extra as they can double both the entertainment at your reception and the MC.
 Please note not all DJ’s make great MC’s.

 - As mentioned above that not all DJ’s make great MC’s.
 This also translates into some DJ’s having less than stellar personalities.
 While most wedding DJ’s are personable some prefer to stay behind the decks and do not bring the life to the party.
 This can rub some people the wrong way.

-- Some of the older generation do not like DJ’s because when they got married they had a band.
+- Some of the older generations do not like DJ’s because when they got married they had a band.
 Some do not like some of the faster beat songs that the DJ’s play these days.
 This is especially true if you are into techno or dub-step (don’t play dub step at your wedding).